 Most testicular cancers can be found at an early stage.
-In some men, early testicular cancers cause symptoms that lead them to seek medical attention.
-Most of the time a lump on the testicle is the first sign or the testicle might be swollen or larger than normal.
-But some testicular cancers might not cause symptoms until they have grown quite large and/or have spread to other parts of the body.
+In some men, early testicular cancers cause symptoms that make them seek medical attention.
+Most of the time a lump on the testicle is the first symptom.
+Sometimes the testicle is swollen or larger than normal without a lump.
+But some men don’t realize that something is wrong until the cancer has grown quite large and/or has spread.

 Most doctors agree that checking a man’s testicles should be part of a general physical exam.
 The American Cancer Society (ACS) recommends a testicular exam by a doctor as part of a routine cancer-related check-up.

 The ACS advises men to be aware of testicular cancer and to see a doctor right away if they find a lump on a testicle.
 Regular testicular self-exams have not been studied enough to show if they lower the risk of dying from this cancer.
 This is why the ACS does not have a recommendation about regular testicular self-exams for all men.
 Still, some doctors recommend that all men examine their testicles monthly after puberty.

 Men with risk factors, such as an undescended testicle, previous testicular cancer, or a family member who has had this cancer should seriously think about monthly self-exams.
 If you have risk factors, talk it over with a doctor.
 Each man has to decide for himself whether to examine his testicles each month.